The Rockefeller divestment story is one totally fake, phony, even fraudulent, story that almost no one is reporting correctly. The truth is startling.

 Rose Rock Infrastructure, Ltd. Is a subsidiary of Rose Rock Partners, LLC and is dedicated to development, ownership and management of infrastructure assets in China.
 Rose Rock is also involved in real estate development, private equity investment management, and corporate and financial advisory services.
 It has joint venture offices in Beijing and Tianjin and representative offices in Hong Kong.
 Rose Rock is headquartered in New York.

 Well…how about that?
 Junior isn’t just invested in infrastructure, but, specifically, oil and gas infrastructure and in a major way.
-The family is investing, not divesting, in oil and gas in both China and Russia.
-Gee, I wonder if that petrochemical terminal will be importing petroleum products from Russia?
-Regardless, it’s nothing less than startling chutzpah and hypocrisy for the Rockefeller family, and their henchman McKibben, to be lecturing us all about their superior virtues and “good examples” – the Rockefeller divestment story – when, in fact, they are putting major bucks into the industry abroad.
+The family is investing, not divesting, in oil and gas in China.
+It’s nothing less than startling chutzpah and hypocrisy for the Rockefeller family, and their henchman McKibben, to be lecturing us all about their superior virtues and “good examples” – the Rockefeller divestment story – when, in fact, they are putting major bucks into the industry abroad.
 They are fakes, phonies and frauds and it’s time reporters stopped being sucked into their self-serving narrative and started asking tough questions.